 I would like to express my sincere appreciation to all DMO staff, and colleagues at HM Treasury, for their professionalism, commitment and support throughout the year.
-The successes in providing PWLB loans would not have been possible without their valued contribution.
+The smooth provision of cost effective PWLB loans would not have been possible without their valued contribution.